 "Being down low is important.
-It’s the best way to get a head- on photo or one taken from slightly underneath the shark."
+It’s the best way to get a head- on photo."

 By Kydd Pollock